You can use this tool to move the selected UV polygons: click anywhere in the Texture view and hold down the mouse button while you move the mouse.

 When enabled, this option prevents you from placing UV polygons outside the texture.
 This is achieved internally by restricting the UV coordinates to values between 0 and 1.
 If you try to move the UV polygons outside the texture, they will be squashed up against the edge.

-If the Magnet Use option is enabled, UV polygons outside the selection (but within the Distance value of the selection) are pulled along when the selection is moved.
+UV polygons outside the selection (but within the Distance value of the selection) are pulled along when the selection is moved.
 The further away a UV polygon is from the selection, the weaker the pull.
 There is a Magnet tab to control this option (see Active Tool manager Magnet tab).

 The Snapping options determine whether the UV polygons you move snap to other UV polygons.
 A cross will appear in a corner of one of the selected UV polygons according to where you click with the mouse.
 Keep the mouse button held down and drag to move the selection.